February 26, 2019

 This depends largely on how the freelancer was hired.
 If you use a freelance marketplace, payment is typically arranged through the platform on a bi-monthly or monthly basis.
 The marketplace usually keeps a portion of the writer's fee and charges businesses a small fee to post job ads.

 If you've chosen to hire a freelancer yourself, you have to decide how to process payment.
+Most professional writers work with potential clients to set up a system that streamlines payment and article terms.
 Many successful freelance writers receive payment via PayPal.
 The first step is to negotiate the rate with the freelance writer and decide how often they will be paid if it is an ongoing project.

-The next step is to decide how payment will be processed.
+The next step when arranging a freelance writing gig is to decide how payment will be processed.
 You can choose to pay using an online platform such as PayPal or Venmo or use an in-house payroll service.
 Payroll services are a good idea if you are working with freelancers on a regular basis since they help to keep tax contributions and other responsibilities organized.

 Most freelancers are paid using an invoice system.
 The writer completes assignments and keeps track of the payment amount for each one.
 At the end of every two weeks or the month, the writer will draft an invoice with the outstanding payment amount.
 You can then choose to pay them using a payroll service or via PayPal or some other agreed-upon method.
 Do what works for you, but make sure to be 100 percent clear on the process before any writing is contracted.